3c0tr/CharacterFlow/README.md

 - **Creating Animations with Shader Nodes**

   You can add shader nodes to the text template and its child objects to create animation effects.
+When the plugin generates character objects, it will attach all additional property data as custom attributes to the character objects.

-  To access the additional data interfaces provided by this addon (see [Property Data Interface] above), follow these steps:
+  For API interface details, refer to the [Property Data Interface] above.
+To access these in shader nodes, follow these steps:

   1. Enter the shader node editor, create a new attribute node (Add->Input->Attribute)
   2. Change the name in the attribute node to the property name you want to access, change the type to [Float], such as "enter", "idx", etc...